 Where to buy Diatomaceous Earth?

 There are various physical stores and online stores where you can purchase diatomaceous earth.
 For physical stores, it is primarily found in hardware, garden, or local feed stores.
-Always make sure to look for the food-grade DE.

 Conclusion